-The Fund's portfolio turnover rates for the fiscal years ended December 31, 2023, and December 31, 2022, were 120% and 38%, respectively.
-The increase in portfolio turnover from 2022 to 2023 can be attributed to asset flows, a large number of pre-merger SPAC redemptions/mergers, and repositioning of the Fund's portfolio in response to changing market conditions driven by the Federal Reserve's monetary policies.
+The Fund's portfolio turnover rates for the fiscal years ended December 31, 2024 and December 31, 2023, were 70% and 120%, respectively.
+The decrease in portfolio turnover from 2023 to 2024 can be attributed to changes in the fixed income markets and closed-end fund discounts, creating a return to more stability.